nogibjj/mlops-template/README.md

 ## Template for MLOPs projects

-Used as the base and customized in the following Duke Coursera Labs:
+Used as the base and customized in the following Duke MLOps and Applied Data Engineering Coursera Labs:

 * [Lab1-CICD](https://github.com/nogibjj/Coursera-MLOPs-Foundations-Lab-1-CICD)